PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 ### Update Web.Config configuration file

-The **web.config** file is located in the project root folder, assuming default path this will be *C:\inetpub\wwwroot\NuGetRepository*, open it with a text editor and under the **<system.web>** section you should see line similar the following (actual .Net Framework vrsion could vary)
+The **web.config** file is located in the project root folder, assuming default path this will be *C:\inetpub\wwwroot\NuGetRepository*, open it with a text editor and under the **<system.web>** section you should see line similar the following (actual .Net Framework version could vary)

 ```xml
   <system.web>